 You can use the ‘Best By Links’ report in Ahrefs Site Explorer to quickly find the most linked to content on a domain.

 Site Explorer > Enter domain > Explore > Pages > Best by links

 To replicate these links you will probably have to ‘one up’ your competitor’s content and then conduct an outreach/promotion campaign.
 This might seem a lot of work, but (as a very loose rule of thumb) the harder a link is to acquire, the more likely it will be to positively influence your rankings.

 Outreach is arguably the most important skill in a link builder’s toolset, but is also one of the hardest to master.

-With the exception of (very) rare cases — where content naturally picks up viral traction and spreads by itself — to acquire links you will have to get your content (or site) in front of of the right eyeballs at the right time.
+With the exception of (very) rare cases — where content naturally picks up viral traction and spreads by itself — to acquire links you will have to get your content (or site) in front of the right eyeballs at the right time.

 And despite the rise of social media, the most effective medium for outreach continues to be email.